 Cruise ships are responsible for keeping their passengers safe at all times, including during off-shore excursions.
 Unfortunately, defective or malfunctioning equipment used during an off-shore excursion can cause serious, life-altering injuries to cruise ship passengers.
-That’s why the cruise ship injury attorneys of Louis A. Vucci, P.A. work hard to protect the rights of cruise ship passengers who have been hurt in an accident.
+That’s why the cruise ship injury attorney Louis A. Vucci P.A. works hard to protect the rights of cruise ship passengers who have been hurt in an accident.
 While being seriously hurt while on vacation is unexpected and devastating, accidents happen frequently and the cruise lines must be held accountable if the accident was caused by defective equipment or other issues.
 We are prepared to help you take action to secure the compensation you need to recover and move on with your life.

 The cruise ship industry has experienced serious growth over the past five years as its popularity continues to rise.
 With an estimated 25.3 million people sailing on FCCA and/or CLIA Member Lines in 2017, a five percent growth from 2015, 12 million of those passengers are from North America.
 Unfortunately, what may seem like the perfect vacation can quickly turn into a nightmare when cruise ship companies or employees fail to act appropriately and fix or replace defective/malfunctioning equipment.

 If you or someone you love has been injured due to an equipment malfunction, the cruise ship company may be liable for any costs that you have encountered as a result of your injuries.
-At Louis A. Vucci, P.A., our lawyers have experience pursuing claims on behalf of cruise ship passengers.
+Louis A. Vucci P.A., has experience pursuing claims on behalf of cruise ship passengers.
 We understand that the medical expenses and wages lost following an injury caused by malfunctioning equipment can have lasting physical and financial repercussions.
 Fortunately, you do not have to face the legal process of seeking financial compensation on your own.
 Our cruise ship excursion lawyers have years of experience, and we are ready to discuss your case with you.
 Call us today at (786) 375-0344 or fill out our online form and take the first step toward holding these negligent parties responsible.

 Why Choose Us?

 When you or a loved one has suffered serious, life-altering injuries due to the negligent actions of a cruise ship company, the following days, weeks, months, and even years can be significantly challenging.
 With numerous medical bills, lost wages, and other damages, you need a hardworking lawyer who’s experienced in the courtroom and is dedicated to fighting for those who feel they have no voice against the large cruise lines.
 Louis Vucci is that lawyer who has been representing people who desperately need someone to stand up for them for over 20 years as a public defender and personal injury lawyer.
 His years of experience handling serious criminal cases has given him invaluable experience with Miami courtrooms and the legal system, and he uses this experience to fight for cruise ship negligence victims every day.
-At Louis A. Vucci, P.A. your consultation is always free, and we don’t get paid unless you do.
+With Louis A. Vucci P.A. your consultation is always free, and we don’t get paid unless you do.